Bank of England asks banks how ready they are for sub-zero rates

 Sterling and British government bonds were little changed in early trade on Monday.

-Governor Andrew Bailey has said the BoE’s assessment of negative rates was not a sign that it would cut rates below zero, and Woods echoed those comments in his letter.
+Governor Andrew Bailey repeated his comments that the BoE’s assessment of negative rates was not a sign that it would cut rates below zero.

+“We have to ask the question, if they’re in the toolbox, can we use them?
+But we are not near, and we haven’t addressed the question (of) should we use them,” he said in a question-and-answer session with members of the public.

 Banks earn money from interest and negative rates would hit profitability, but Wood’s letter made no specific mention of this, focusing instead on the technical preparedness of lenders.